greenfieldhq/OLD-greenfieldhq.github.io/_posts/2016-03-21-sec-filing-parser-floki.md

 At Greenfield, we've become more interested in FinTech after modernizing a large Financial Services client's web application.
-We've also been experimenting with [Elixir](http://elixir-lang.org/), which, we think, would make a great technological fit in FinTech given its speed and scalability.
+We've also been experimenting with [Elixir](http://elixir-lang.org/), which, we think, would make a great technological fit in FinTech for its speed and scalability benefits.

 Recently, we wanted to take a look at how Elixir could be used for parsing data.
 We investigated the [website](https://www.sec.gov) of the